10 Easy Social Media Tips for Your Hard-Working Small Business

-From Twitter to Tumblr to Snapchat, there are a lot of social media sites and apps out there that everyone seems to be using — plus another dozen you’ve probably never used or even heard of.
+From Twitter to Snapchat, there are a lot of social media sites and apps out there that everyone seems to be using — plus another dozen you’ve probably never used or even heard of.
 However, being active on social media doesn’t have to mean using every social media platform there is.
 Choose just two or three and learn to use them expertly, rather than floundering your way through them all.

-In order to determine which two or three to pick, figure out where your business’s audience already is.
-In order to find out, you could conduct a survey on your mailing list.
-Or you could check Google Analytics to see which social media sites most readers use to find your website by looking under Acquisitions → Social.
-A third way would be to see where your competitors and other influencers in your niche spend their digital free time.
+To determine which two or three to pick, figure out where your business’ audience already is.
+One way to find out is by surveying your mailing list.
+You can also check Google Analytics to see which social media sites most readers use to find your website by looking under Acquisitions → Social.
+A third way would be to watch where your competitors and other influencers in your niche spend their digital free time.

 Once you’ve narrowed down your social media targets, it’ll be a lot easier to focus on offering quality content for your audience.
 (Plus, since you’ve only got a few places in which to learn the ropes, you won’t have to worry as much about making embarrassing social media snafus!
 Not that you ever would.
 We believe in you.)

-Scheduling a week’s worth of social media in advance might seem daunting if you’re worrying about where all that content is going to come from.
+Scheduling a week’s worth of social media in advance might seem daunting if you’re worried about where all that content is going to come from.
 But you don’t have to do it alone.

 Chances are you already see a lot of share-worthy content online that is extremely relevant to your business.
 For example, if you run a grocery for people with food allergies, you probably read a lot of articles about food and health in the news.
 Perhaps you’ve read relevant blog posts from chefs or health advocates.
 These types of content may come from other people, but as long as you give credit where it’s due, there’s no reason you can’t share these links.